EFL: Balls stop play at Hull City as Ameobi brothers keep up the scoring habit

 It's not been dull being a Yeovil fan this season.

-The Glovers started the season with an 8-2 away defeat at Luton, leading the players to refund the travelling supporters, and their next two league games saw a further 12 goals.
+The Glovers started the season with an 8-2 defeat at Luton, leading the players to refund the travelling supporters, and their next two league games saw a further 12 goals.

 Darren Way's side took a 3-0 lead into the break against Stevenage on Saturday and looked to be cruising to a fifth win of the season.

-However, an ugly clash in the 62nd minute saw Olufela Olomola, scorer of his side's second goal, and Boro defender Kevin Toner see red.
+However, an ugly clash in the 62nd minute led to Olufela Olomola, scorer of his side's second goal, and Boro defender Kevin Toner seeing red.

 Tempers seemed to calm, but then Glovers striker Francois Zoko was sent to join Olomola in the dressing room for a poor challenge on Jake King.

-Way told BBC Radio Somerset: "I thought on the first sending off the referee should have given a foul earlier.
+Way told BBC Radio Somerset: "I thought on the first sending-off the referee should have given a foul earlier.

-"I don't think he (Olomola) deserved to be sent off but I want to focus on the positives today."
+"I don't think he [Olomola] deserved to be sent off but I want to focus on the positives today."

 Red Devils lacking cutting edge

-Crawley boss Harry Kewell had a reputation for flair and creativity in his playing days with Leeds United and Liverpool.
+Crawley manager Harry Kewell had a reputation for flair and creativity in his playing days with Leeds United and Liverpool.

 The former Australia international is finding goals slightly harder to come by in his first managerial role with League Two Crawley.

-Saturday's game at Lincoln did not promise to be a high-scoring affair, with the Imps having failed to score in their previous two outings, so the 0-0 final score will have come as a shock to neither set of fans.
+Saturday's game at Lincoln did not promise to be a high-scoring affair, with the Imps having failed to net in their previous two outings, so the 0-0 final score will have come as a shock to neither set of fans.

 The Red Devils have now failed to score in their last six league outings and their tally of 12 from 16 games is the joint lowest in the division.